 Dr. Slotkin is a clinical neurosurgeon and research scientist who has expertise in complex and minimally invasive spinal surgery, spinal oncology surgery, and brain tumor surgery.
 Dr. Slotkin completed residency training in neurosurgery at Harvard Medical School, Brigham and Women’s Hospital (2006).
 He performed a fellowship in complex spinal surgery and is currently director of spinal surgery and research at Geisinger Health System.
-At LaunchPad Medical, Dr. Slotkin heads the neurospinal and orthopedic advisory team.
+At RevBio, Dr. Slotkin heads the neurospinal and orthopedic advisory team.

 John Lazor, MD

 Dr. Lazor is a double board certified Otolaryngology-Head and Neck Surgeon and Facial Plastic and Reconstructive Surgeon who completed his residency and fellowship at Harvard Medical School, Mass Eye and Ear Infirmary/Mass General Hospital in 1996.
 He performs both cosmetic and reconstructive surgery at Mass Eye and Ear Infirmary where he has operated for 30 years.
 He also completed his MBA from Boston University in 2001.

 Michael J. Weaver, MD, is the Chief of Orthopedic Trauma Surgery at Brigham and Women’s Hospital and is a clinical instructor of orthopedic surgery at Harvard Medical School.
 Dr. Weaver specializes in musculoskeletal trauma surgery.
 Dr. Weaver received his MD from UCLA School of Medicine and completed his Orthopedic Residency at the Harvard Combined Orthopedic Program.
 After residency, he completed an Orthopaedic Trauma Fellowship at the Massachusetts General Hospital.